Kong/kongponents/docs/components/modal-fullscreen.md

 - `action-buttons` - contains action buttons which are right-aligned.
 If not used, provide default Cancel/Submit buttons
 - `body-header` - title to display in the body section
 - `body-header-description` - description text displayed beneath the `body-header`
+- `footer-content` - footer content.
+If provided, the footer will stick to the bottom of the fullscreen modal and the header behavior will change to static.
+The footer will contain duplicate of action buttons passed through the `action-buttons` slot.
+If no action buttons are provided, a default Submit button will be included (see example below).

 <KButton appearance="primary" @click="exampleIsOpen = true">Open Fullscreen Modal</KButton>